Obstructive Sleep Apnea (OSA) Treatment

 A broken, interrupted sleep from lack of oxygen to the brain causes poor concentration and slow metabolism, hence heightening the chance of micro-sleeps whilst operating a vehicle or operation of machinery in the workplace.

-Studies show sufferers of Sleep Apnoea are at least four times more likely to have a motor vehicle accident.
-Snoring, restless movements, chronic fatigue, along with laboured or interrupted breathing throughout the night are key symptoms of sleep apnoea.
+Studies show sufferers of Sleep Apnea are at least four times more likely to have a motor vehicle accident.
+Snoring, restless movements, chronic fatigue, along with laboured or interrupted breathing throughout the night are key symptoms of sleep apnea.
 Family, friends or partners may notice these more than the person themselves as sufferers are often unaware of these episodes

 As sufferers are mostly unaware of their sleep and breathing patterns, an overnight ‘sleep study’ through a Sleep Physician is necessary for diagnosis through the measure of sleep, breathing and oxygen levels.